mrkvon/developing-distributed-app/intro.md

 Solid is a relatively young project, at least from the perspective of adoption and usability.
 It still has a lot to desire.

-But its promise is very interesting: For user: own your data.
-For developer: make app on top of existing social network.
+But its promise is very interesting: For a user: own your data.
+For a developer: make app on top of existing social network.
 No need to attract new users.
 Network effect is here.
 Your app can only make it better.

 ## Is this suited for you?